 Have you started getting the itch to dust, organize and declutter your home?
 When the crocuses and tulips start peeking their heads out of the ground, I know it is close to spring!
 Along with the nice weather comes the open windows, the gardening, and the spring cleaning.
 Each room of the house has its own set of ‘chores’ that I try and do once a year.
 Spring cleaning your office is is a great way to prepare for tax time.
-If you want to join me on my spring cleaning journey, I will include a few affiliate links for things that might come in handy.
+If you want to join me on my spring cleaning journey, I hope these tips help.

 Tips for Spring Cleaning Your Office:

 Spring cleaning your office is a task that you really should tackle once a year.
 I find that tax time is a good time to get started but you might have a different cleaning schedule than I do.
 No matter when you choose to do it, though, make sure your spring cleaning doesn’t lead to identity theft!

 - Begin with the Basics: Sort through the piles of paperwork on your desk and in your office drawers.
 Place them into two categories: ‘save’ and ‘shred.’

 - Proper Storage: Organize the “save” pile into labeled folders and be sure to put anything confidential into a fire-proof lock box.
 The “shred” pile should be properly disposed of with a shredder.

 - Get a Digital Makeover: Refresh your home office computer by deleting files you no longer use and backing-up important data onto an external hard drive.
 Clean out your inbox and change all passwords.
 Computer maintenance is a good practice to follow throughout the year as well.